IcePhenom/MFact/Readme.md

-# Mfact
+# MFact
-Mfact is a custom Framework based on Anax boilerplate by Mikael Roos at BTH
+MFact is a custom Framework based on Anax by Mikael Roos at BTH